Worship of God our heavenly Father is the primary function and heartbeat of St Augustine’s.

 There are two organs in the church – a disused pipe organ and a digital organ.
 Find more about the organs by clicking here.

 In the early days, the choir consisted of only men and boys, often numbering nearly 50, carrying on a centuries old Anglican choral tradition.
-Find out more about the choir by clicking here.
+We no longer have a choir.

 The organists here have also held their positions for lengthy periods, and there have been only a few appointed since 1908!
 The organist (Director of Music, Organist and Choirmaster) is responsible for the organ, music for services and training the choir.
 Find out more about the organists by clicking here.